-On December 7, 2020, we completed an underwritten public offering of our securities, pursuant to which we sold an aggregate of 2,472,500 shares of our common stock, including 322,500 shares subject to the underwriter's option to purchase additional shares, or the Shares.
-The Shares were sold at the public offering price of \$7.00 per share.
+On December 7, 2020, we completed an underwritten public offering of our securities, pursuant to which we sold an aggregate of 2,472,500 shares of our common stock, including 322,500 shares subject to the underwriter's option to purchase additional shares, or the December 2020 Shares.
+The December 2020 Shares were sold at the public offering price of \$7.00 per share.

 We also issued a warrant to purchase 50,000 shares of common stock to the representative of the underwriters, the Representative's Warrant, as a portion of the underwriting compensation payable in connection with this offering.
-The Representative's Warrant will be exercisable beginning on May 31, 2021, with an exercise price of \$8.75 per share and a term of five years.
+The Representative's Warrant became exercisable beginning on May 31, 2021, with an exercise price of \$8.75 per share and a term of five years.
 Under ASC 260, the fair value of the Representative's Warrant of \$0.3 million was charged against Additional Paid-In Capital.

-The Public Offering raised total gross proceeds of approximately \$1.3 million and after deducting approximately \$1.5 million in underwriting discounts and commissions and offering expenses, we received net proceeds of approximately \$15.8 million.
+The underwritten public offering raised total gross proceeds of approximately \$17.3 million and after deducting approximately \$1.5 million in underwriting discounts and commissions and offering expenses, we received net proceeds of approximately \$15.8 million.
 The underwriting discounts and commissions and offering expenses have been charged against the gross proceeds.